Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/RasterStretchRenderer/README.md

 - Create a `RasterLayer` from the raster.
 - Create a `Basemap` from the raster layer and set it to the map.
 - Create a `StretchRenderer`, specifying the `StretchParameters` and other properties.
-- Set the renderer on the raster layer with `RasterLayer::setRenderer(RasterRenderer *renderer)`.
+- Set the renderer on the raster layer with `rasterLayer.renderer = renderer`.

 ## Features
 - `Map`